History of the World (board game)

-Brief history
+History

-The first edition of History of the World by Ragnar Brothers was released in 1991 (with a tea-towel board).
-This first edition sold out in a few weeks, according to Game Designer, Steve Kendall.
-Following English, Dutch and German versions by various publishers, it was published by Avalon Hill in 1993.
-After Avalon Hill was purchased by Hasbro in the early 2000s, History of the World was re released as a big box game.
+The first edition of History of the World by Ragnar Brothers was released in 1991 and featured a hand-made cloth map instead of a board.
+It sold out in a few weeks, according to game designer Steve Kendall.
+Following this, alternative language editions were released by various publishers.
+In 1993, a new edition was published by Avalon Hill, who updated the visual design of the game and added a system of event card management.
+After Avalon Hill was purchased by Hasbro in the early 2000s, History of the World was re-released as a big box game.
 Ragnar Brothers released a revised version of the game, A Brief History of the World, in 2009.
-The game was then handed to Z-Man Games who created the most recent edition in 2018.
+The most recent edition was released in 2018 by Z-Man Games.

 Gameplay

 The game is played in seven rounds known as epochs (6 epochs in the 2009 edition, and 5 epochs in the 2018 edition), which correspond to different historical periods.
-At the beginning of each epoch, each player receives an empire card and assumes the role of that empire for the round.
-Each empire has advantages and disadvantages based on the order in which it appears in an epoch, starting location on the world map, its number of armies, navigation abilities (access to certain lands by sea), and whether or not it possesses a capital.
-Empires not having capitals are known as Marauders and they gain points for sacking other players structures.
+At the beginning of every epoch, each player–starting with the player with the lowest score and ending with the player with the highest–draws an Empire Card and assumes the role of that empire for the round.
+Each empire has advantages and disadvantages based on the order in which it appears in an epoch as well as its starting location on the world map, number of armies, ability to access certain lands by sea, and whether or not it possesses a capital; empires without capitals are known as "Marauders" and gain an additional point when they reduce an opponent's structure.

-During each empire's turn, its allocated units are placed on the board beginning from its capital (or starting space) and proceeding through contiguous areas and controlled seas or oceans.
+During each empire's turn, its allocated units are placed on the board beginning from its capital or starting space and proceeding through contiguous areas and controlled seas or oceans.
 Occupation of empty territory is automatic, while dice-based combat rules are applied if a unit is placed in an area already occupied by another player's forces.
+If a player wins or ties a battle in a territory containing either a capitol, city, or monument, then the territory is "reduced" by turning it into a city (if it is a capitol) or removing it from the game (if it is a city or monument).

 At the end of each player's turn, they are given a score based on how much control they have of regions of the board (known as "Areas") and how many capital, cities, and monuments they possess.
 The remains of players' empires never move again, but remain on the board for the rest of the game until they are conquered or destroyed by other empires.
-Players are also given "Greater Events" and "Lesser Events" cards at the beginning of the game, which can be used throughout the game to gain certain advantages.
+Players are also given "Greater Events" and "Lesser Events" cards at the beginning of the game, which can be used throughout to gain certain advantages.